-7.3 Restructured facilities:
+7.3.
+Restructured facilities:

+31 December 2015

+US\$ '000

-31 December 2014 US\$ '000 Balance of any restructured credit facilities as at year end 8,412 Loans restructured during the year - Impact of restructured credit facilities on present and future earning Interest concession was made on restructured loan. -
+Balance of any restructured credit facilities as at year end 72,565

+Loans restructured during the year 75,843

+Impact of restructured credit facilities on present and future earning -

+Interest concession, reduced installment amount and long tenure concession was made on restructured loan.
-7.4 Assets sold under recourse agreements:

-The Bank did not enter into any recourse agreements during the year ended 31 December 2014.
+7.4.
+Assets sold under recourse agreements: The Bank did not enter into any recourse agreements during the year ended 31 December 2015.

-7.5 Equity positions in the banking book:
+7.5.
+Equity positions in the banking book:

+31 December 2015

-U 31 December 2014 US\$ '000 Equity 37
+US\$ '000

+Equity 23

 The Bank's exposure to equity price risk is not significant.
-Please refer note 21.3.3 of the annual audited financial statements for the year ended 31 December 2014.
+Please refer note 21.3.3 of the annual audited financial statements for the year ended 31 December 2015.